kskalvar/aws-eks-cluster-quickstart/README.md

 Wait for Status ACTIVE before proceeding

-## Install and Configure kubectl Instance for Amazon EKS
+## Configure AWS EC2 Instance

-Use the AWS Console to configure the EC2 Instance for processing map data.
+Use the AWS Console to configure the EC2 Instance for kubectl.
 This is a step by step process.

 ### AWS EC2 Dashboard